Bloemfontein: Soaring

 The town has one of the most active soaring communities in South Africa and the world, using the New Tempe Airport, north of Bloemfontein.

 Motor sports

 Bloemfontein has a motocross track (tempe) run by the Bloemfontein Off Road Club, as well as a go-kart circuit (M&F Raceway), which was closed down in early 2015.

 Shooting sports

-Bloemfontein has a comprehensive shooting centre 20 km south of the city, offering most forms of shooting including various clay target, pistol and rifle disciplines.
-Bloemfontein's shooting sport community has produced many provincial and national representatives over the years.
+Bloemfontein has a comprehensive shooting centre 20 km south of the city, offering most forms of shooting, including various clay target, pistol, and rifle disciplines.
+Bloemfontein's shooting sports community has produced many provincial and national representatives.

 Metallic Silhouette Shooting

 Bloemfontein's Metallic Silhouette Shooting Range is one of the top metallic silhouette shooting ranges in the world.
 Three IMSSU international championships have been held here :